MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-content.md

 ### Operations

-Revisions are dynamically deployed when a change to the container app configuration or image.
+Revisions are dynamically deployed when a container app is updated with a change to the container app configuration or image.

 Although not configured in this scenario, traffic-splitting across revisions can be enabled for blue/green deployments and A/B testing.